gotwarlost/istanbul/README.md

 Ignoring statements
 -------------------

-* Skip the next 'thing' in the source
+* Skip the next 'thing' in the source with:
   `/* istanbul ignore next */`

 The command line